 The proxy is listening on port 8080 for the IP address of your WiFi network.

-Close the current open emulator and start it again, but this time in writable mode and with a proxy set to your wifi IP address on port `8080`:
+Close the current open emulator and start it again, but this time in writable mode and with a proxy set to your WiFi IP address (replace 192.168.0.08 with the same IP you used to start mitmproxy) on port `8080`:

 emulator -avd pixel-android-api-29 -writable-system -http-proxy http://192.168.0.08:8080 &> /dev/null &